Charlie's Poetry & Prose - Intro

 you know those days --

-when your phone is ringing off the hook
+our phone is ringing off the hook

 and all anyone gets from us